pasha112sergey/daily_coding/c_funsies/calc_commandline/README.md

-# Calculator in the commandline!
+# Calculator in the command line!

 ## A computer is supposed to compute, so why can I not just type a numerical expression into the terminal and get an answer?